Advanced Calisthenics Upper Body Workout

 Calisthenics Specific Workout Splits

-The other option is to choose from workouts split specifically designed for calisthenics.
-You could build a split focusing on skill training, dividing your workouts into drills that help you achieve particular skills (like my Muscle-Up Monday Workout or Handstand Push-Up Day).
+The other option is to choose from workout splits that are specifically designed for calisthenics.
+You could focus on skill training, dividing your workouts into drills that help you achieve particular skills (like my Muscle-Up Monday Workout or Handstand Push-Up Day).
 Here’s an example of a skill-based split:

 - Monday: Muscle-Ups